 Making an Impact

 Ilana’s drive to create real change led her to work with the United Nations Development Fund for Women (now UN Women).
 Here she worked with women’s rights groups all over the world.
-As an out lesbian, she quickly learned there were no gender equality or LGBTQ+ rights for employees of the United Nations.
+As an out lesbian, she quickly learned there was no gender equality or LGBTQ+ rights for employees of the United Nations.

 This was largely due to the fact that the organization’s policies and guidelines were created by the governments which made up the UN.
 As to be expected, a majority of those governments were not supportive of equal rights for women and members of the LGBTQ+ community.
 At the time, it was uncommon to stand up for these groups.
 There was a real threat of losing your job if you chose to speak up.
 However, Ilana felt called to step into her bravery and formed UN Globe, the LGBTQ+ rights organization, which still exists today.